 Use your keyword in the ALT tags of your images

 Make sure your images are relevant to your post so that you can include the keyword in the ALT tag.
-The ALT tag is used to describe your image for a person who can’t see the image.
+The ALT tag is used to describe your image for a person who can’t see the image or the purpose of your image.

 A lot of bloggers use the ALT tag to fill in their Pinterest description, but this is no longer recommended as good practice.
-So your alt tag for a picture of cake might say: slice of chocolate layer cake on a white plate.
+So your alt tag for a picture of cake might say: “slice of homemade chocolate layer cake on a white plate.”

 Include links in your post

-Sites that have a domain authority of 50 or higher.
-Google sees these links as trustworthy so linking out to them makes your post seem more trustworthy.
+If Google is ranking them in the top 10, it’s a good sign they see these links as trustworthy so linking out to them makes your post seem more trustworthy.

 You also want internal links – links to other posts on your site.
 All of your posts should link to at least one other post on your site.
 And don’t forget to go into your old posts and link to your new post as well.